DIR-LAB/pocket-agent/llm.md

-# Claude's Guide to Pocket Agent Framework
+# Guide to Pocket Agent Framework

-This guide provides comprehensive information for AI assistants (particularly Claude) working with the Pocket Agent framework - a lightweight, extensible framework for building LLM agents with Model Context Protocol (MCP) support.
+This guide provides comprehensive information for AI assistants working with the Pocket Agent framework - a lightweight, extensible framework for building LLM agents with Model Context Protocol (MCP) support.

 ## Table of Contents